MicrosoftDocs/edge-developer/microsoft-edge/webdriver-commands/screenshots.md

 ---
 description: Learn useful information about the commands used for taking screenshots  for the WebDriver API.
-title: Webdriver commands: Screenshots - Microsoft Edge Development
+title: Webdriver commands - Screenshots - Microsoft Edge Development
 author: erikadoyle
 ---